patmaneg/SF-Crime-Statistics/README.md

 ### STEP 2: Exploring Information in DataSets
-Once we have explore the information with a Jupyter notebook (incluidede in this Git) we can implement data-stream and see the progress reporter by executing the code:
+Once we have explore the information with a Jupyter notebook, we can implement data-stream and see the progress reporter by executing the code:

   'spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.3.4 --master local[*] data_stream.py